 The penality should be for pages they check, how can someone say there is something wrong with your whole site after a manual check of 3 or 4 pages.

-It almost certainly checks how users interact with the pages.
+It's a penalty for lack of better word, but the consensus seems to be it is an algorithm that checks certain criteria, if you do not meet the standard then your site will suffer from reduced rankings, which is essentially a penalty.It almost certainly checks how users interact with the pages.
 The trick is that your traffic is horrible after being hit by Panda and you get traffic for "cheap widgets with yellow ribbons" when you just mention yellow ribbons on your "cheap widgets" page.
 Obviously many click back.
 So they send you bad traffic and then penalize your entire site for it, when all they know is that the page might not be an ideal match for the keyword they sent.
 It's almost criminal, I hope they pay for it one way or another.